joshhighet/r7/README.md

 && pip install -r requirements.txt
 # run
 ./r7 --help
+# optionally add r7 to your PATH with the following, assuming zsh shell
+echo 'alias r7=$PWD/r7' >> ~/.zshrc
 ```

-> ./r7 is a zsh wrapper for r7.py. setup a venv to get going. you will benefit from having `jq` - optionally add r7 to your PATH with `echo alias r7=$PWD/r7>>~/.zshrc`
+> ./r7 is a zsh wrapper for r7.py. setup a venv to get going. you will benefit from having `jq`

-each top level and subcommand is thoroughly documented. use `--help` for more information. dev/test only done on mac, changes needed for nix/win support.
+each top level and subcommand is thoroughly documented. use `--help` for more information.

 you'll need a Rapid7 api key - _[create here.](https://insight.rapid7.com/platform#/administration/apiKeyManagement/user)_